Most new Meta Quest headset owners are excited on unboxing day. A month later, many have stopped using it.

 If the friction is in the headset, the fix needs to be in the headset.
 Users struggling with comfort, interaction or content overwhelm aren't going to be rescued by an email.
 Off-platform communication has real limits when the barrier to use is physical and immediate.

 We mapped send schedules across teams to avoid piling on.
-It was a surprise how much we were already sending so we worked with teams on timing but it wasn't enough.
+It was a surprise how much we were already sending so we aligned with other teams on timing but it wasn't enough.
 Unsubscribe spikes clustered around our own high-frequency days, Day 3 and Day 5, so the problem wasn't just volume across programs.
 It was our cadence.
 Frequency without clear value reads as noise.